EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * The Server's Sender ID is C_U, as defined in this document

-* The Master Secret and Master Salt is derived as
+* The Master Secret and Master Salt is derived as follows where length is the key length (in bytes) of AEAD_V.

 ~~~~~~~~~~~~~~~~~~~~~~~
    Master Secret = EDHOC-Exporter("OSCORE Master Secret", length)
    Master Salt   = EDHOC-Exporter("OSCORE Master Salt", 8)

-   where length is the key length (in bytes) of AEAD_V.
 ~~~~~~~~~~~~~~~~~~~~~~~

 # Message Sizes {#app-sizes}